Mastek Blog

 blake-wisz-tE6th1h6Bfk-unsplash

 FMCG companies are already rich with data.
-Successful transitioning to AI can be achieved through a gradual approach, right combination of people, processes and tools.
+Successful transitioning to AI can be achieved through a gradual approach, and the right combination of people, processes, and tools.
 By upscaling AI efforts, companies can glean valuable and actionable business insights.
-With data-driven intelligence at their disposal, organisations can strengthen four key pillars crucial to delivering a next-level retail experience— the ability to understand their customers, smart merchandising, hyper-relevant marketing and optimised operations- that centers around the products and services their customers crave.
+With data-driven intelligence at their disposal, organisations can strengthen four key pillars crucial to delivering a next-level retail experience— the ability to understand their customers, smart merchandising, hyper-relevant marketing, and optimised operations- that centers around the products and services their customers crave.

 1. Customer lifetime management